I'm generally a fan of community developed software, especially when it's hosted on GitHub. However, this is not a good option in our case.

-In the meantime, we are not able to open-source any other components of the current software, including the USB later and device layer libraries.
+In the meantime, we are not able to open-source any other components of the current software, including the USB layer and device layer libraries.

 Sigrok is an open source software project aimed at developing software and libraries to run a wide range of existing logic analyzers and data recorders.

-Sigrok already contains community-added support for the original Saleae Logic and Logic16, allowing both products to be used by the Sigrok software.
+Sigrok already contains community-added support for the original Saleae Logic and Logic16, and experimental support for digital signals using the Saleae Logic Pro 16, allowing all three products to be used by the Sigrok software.